Dengyuemed/dengyuemed.github.io/_posts/2026-03-16-herombopag-new-indication-severe-aplastic-anemia.md

 ![NMPA approval information for Herombopag](/assets/images/nmpa-approval-herombopag.png)

+# China Approves New Indication for Herombopag in Severe Aplastic Anemia

 As China’s innovative drug research and development capabilities continue to advance, an increasing number of medicines with independent intellectual property are entering the global spotlight.

 Recently, another important development has emerged from China’s pharmaceutical industry.
 The Chinese pharmaceutical wholesaler **DengYueMed** has observed that innovative drugs developed in China are continuing to make progress in the treatment of hematologic diseases.